corrode/corrode.github.io/content/blog/simple/index.md

 I don't always agree with Edsger W. Dijkstra, but in this case, he was spot-on.
 Without simplicity, reliability is impossible or at least very hard to achieve.
-That's because simple systems have fewer moving parts are easier to reason about.
+That's because simple systems have fewer moving parts and are easier to reason about.

 ## Why Simple is Hard

 Make no mistake: Being simple is tough!
 It doesn't always come naturally.

-> Simplicity and elegance are unpopular because they require hard work and discipline to achieve
+> Simplicity and elegance are unpopular because they require hard work and discipline to achieve.

 You said it best, Edsger.